BodenmillerGroup/steinbock/docs/beta-testing.md

 Adapt the path to your data directory (`"D:\steinbock"` in the above example) accordingly.

 !!! note
     Commands that launch a graphical user interface (e.g. for Ilastik, CellProfiler) will not work on Windows hosts.
-It is recommended to run these programs directly on the Windows host machine, if graphical user interfaces are required.
+It is recommended to run these programs directly on the Windows host, if graphical user interfaces are required.

 ## Data preparation